By Chuck Richards

-From page 24 of the May, 1976 issue of Lost Treasure
+From page 43 of the June, 1976 issue of Lost Treasure

 Copyright © 1976 Lost Treasure, Inc. all rights reserved

 As the stage lurched and bounced its way over the road out of Weaverville, California, an estimated $50,000 in gold lay inside the strongbox.
 Destined for the Wells Fargo vault in Redding, it was never to arrive.
 After a bloodbath holdup and murder, the gold was seized, spirited away and never seen again.